10 Ways to Get Rid of Mice Naturally

 How to Prevent Mice

-Mouse traps are not only inhumane but also they don’t keep mice out of your house.
+Mouse traps are not only inhumane but also don’t keep mice out of your house.
 It’s more important to prevent mice with exclusion methods that deter mice from entering your home in the first place.
 Here’s what to do first.

 1. Do a Pest Inspection